batcity/high-level-design-lab/design-whatsapp/04_data_model.md

 - User: Represents whatsapp users
 - Messages: Represents messages sent by users
-- Groups: Represents whatsapp groups
+- Conversations: Represents each conversation that a user is part of
-- last_seen: Represents when a user was last seen - question - how do I show when the user is actually online?
+- Conversation Participants: Represents the participants of conversations - example: muliple users can be part of a single conversation incase it's a group

 2. Relationships:

 - User sends messages
-- Groups contain users
+- Messages are a part of conversations
-- user is last seen at a certain point of time
+- Users are participants in conversations